 - “Regulation” of the paralegal will occur through regulation of the supervising lawyer

-The Law Society, the BC Supreme Court and the BC Provincial Court have partnered to create a two-year pilot project that will give designated paralegals a limited right of appearance in court.
-The goal is to identify whether lawyer supervised paralegals are able to perform certain procedural applications in court in an efficient and competent manner.
+Beginning January 1, 2013, the Law Society, the BC Supreme Court and the BC Provincial Court partnered to create a two-year pilot project giving designated paralegals a limited right of appearance in court.
+The goal was to identify whether lawyer-supervised paralegals are able to perform certain procedural applications in court in an efficient and competent manner.

 The role of supervising lawyers